Ticket #2172 (new New feature)

 @knarf: what do you think? looking forward to your feedback!

-@all: please test and report back! thx!
+@ALL: please test and report back! thx!

 (In [4350]) PiwikTracker

-Mavenproject of the java implementation
+Attachment: Mavenproject of the java implementation

 I added my maven project of the implementation to the ticket.
 I have done some java 1.5 changes and rewrite the hole java class in a more java stylish way.
 Please look into the code and give me feedback.